graybirchsolutions/WordPress-GitHub-Plugin-Updater/README.md

 			'requires' => '3.0', // which version of WordPress does your plugin require?
 			'tested' => '3.3', // which version of WordPress is your plugin tested up to?
-			'readme' => 'README.md', // which file to use as the readme for the version number 'access_token' => '', // Access private repositories by authorizing under Plugins > GitHub Updates when this example plugin is installed
+			'readme' => 'README.md', // which file to use as the readme for the version number 'changelog' => 'CHANGELOG.md', // file to use as the changelog (optional: will use the GitHub release description if available)
+			'access_token' => '', // Access private repositories by authorizing under Plugins > GitHub Updates when this example plugin is installed
 		);
-		new WP_GitHub_Updater($config);
+		new WPGitHubUpdater($config);
 	}
 ```

+* From v1.7, the updater will collect the current version number of your plugin from the __latest release tag__ in GitHub.
+We recommend making use of GitHub releases to take advantage of this new feature! (see [About GitHub Releases](https://docs.github.com/en/github/administering-a-repository/about-releases) for details).
+The updater will also gather the release notes, if available, to use as the Changelog entry in the admin panel.

+* From v1.6, the updater can pick up the version from the plugin header (now 2nd choice if releases/latest tag is not available).

-* In your GitHub repository, you will need to include the following line (formatted exactly like this) anywhere in your Readme file:
+* Prior to v1.6, you will need to include the following line (formatted exactly like this) anywhere in your Readme file (3rd choice if there is no releases/latest tag and the version number is not in the plugin header):

 	`~Current Version:1.4~`

 * You will need to update the version number anytime you update the plugin, this will ultimately let the plugin know that a new version is available.

-* From v1.6, the updater can pick up the version from the plugin header as well.

 * Support for private repository was added in v1.5

 ## Changelog

+### 1.7 (in graybirchsolutions fork)
+* Plugin class and file renamed to allow for PSR-0 autoloading through Composer
+* Support for extracting the release number from the `releases/latest` tag in your repository
+* Retrieve the README file and render HTML from Markdown to use as the plugin description the admin panel
+* Retrieve the current release notes and render the text to use as the plugin changelog in the admin panel
+* Option to specify a changelog file instead of relying on release notes
+* composer.json updated to expose PSR-0 autoload class and require inclusion of erusev/parsedown to render README from Markdown to HTML

 ### 1.6 (in development)
 * Get version from plugin header instead of readme with backwards compatibility support for readme, added by [@ninnypants](https://github.com/ninnypants)